Hands-on work experiences for undergraduate and graduate students

 Our Workforce Development team offers eight-week summer internships for students interested in developing their gateway development skills.
 Participants are placed at one of the seven universities that form the SGCI partnership, or a specific site can be suggested by an SGCI client, partner, or others who are interested in hosting a student intern.

 Eligible applicants include graduate students majoring in computer science or computer engineering (or related fields) at any level and undergraduates majoring in computer science or computer engineering (or related fields) who have completed their junior year and who demonstrate strong programming and software engineering skills.

-Participants will receive a stipend, plus housing and transportation.
-Interns will be required to attend the Gateways 2018 conference, for which Workforce Development will provide funding.
-Attending PEARC18 is recommended, but not required.
-Funding will be provided by Workforce Development to interns who decide to attend.
+Participants receive a stipend, plus housing and transportation.
+Interns are required to attend the annual Gateways conference, for which Workforce Development provides funding.
+Attending the PEARC conference is recommended, but not required.
+Funding is provided by Workforce Development to interns who decide to attend.

-Learn more about the internship opportunity by reading these blog posts written by some of the students who worked as SGCI interns during summer of 2017:
+Learn more about the internship opportunity by reading these blog posts written by some of the students who worked as SGCI interns during the summer of 2018: